B78787/Enterprise-blockchain-thesis-project/fabric-samples/README.md

 ## Not a full copy of the Samples but contains...

-  1. part of the original files and
+  1. part of the original Samples files and
-  2. new javascript smart chaincode functions in /fabric-samples/chaincode/fabcar/javascript/lib/fabcar.js file for thesis Proof-of-Concept
+  2. new javascript smart chaincode functions for PoC in /fabric-samples/chaincode/fabcar/javascript/lib/fabcar.js file
-  3. new SDK node.js test files /fabric-samples/fabcar/javascript directory
+  3. new SDK node.js test files in /fabric-samples/fabcar/javascript directory for PoC
-  4. new directory with new apiserver.js file /fabric-samples/fabcar/apiserver/apiserver.js for Express.js API Server node.js tests
+  4. new directory with new apiserver.js file /fabric-samples/fabcar/apiserver/apiserver.js for Express.js API Server node.js PoC tests

 ## License <a name="license"></a>